addgene/openbio/docs/setup.md

 ## Procedure
 1. [Download](https://github.com/addgene/openbio/archive/master.zip) the __addgene/openbio__ GitHub repository and move it to your Home folder (or [clone](https://github.com/addgene/openbio) it into your Home folder).
 1. If you downloaded the repo, unzip it by double clicking on it.
-The top-level folder is called `openbio`
+The top-level folder is called `openbio-master`
 1. Launch the Terminal application and navigate to the setup folder:
     ```
-    cd openbio/setup
+    cd openbio-master/setup
     ```
 1. Type the following command:
     ```